Minimally Invasive Surgical Options at PGOMG

 A Colposcopy is performed to examine the cervix, vaginal walls, and vulva.
 Colposcopies are used when a patient has an abnormal pap smear or if any skin abnormalities are present during a routine pelvic exam.
 The primary reason a Colposcopy procedure would be recommended is to detect precancerous lesions of cervical cancer.
 While performing a Colposcopy, PGOMG providers will use a colposcope, which is a small instrument that most resembles a microscope, to examine the patient’s cervix, vaginal walls, and vulva under magnification.
 Biopsies are often taken to diagnose precancerous lesions.
 The process usually does not hurt.

 Roughly one out of five women suffers from Abnormal Uterine Bleeding (AUB), or “Menorrhagia”, which is also defined as heavy and long-lasting menstrual bleeding.
 Many women are under the impression that very heavy menstrual bleeding is “normal”, or just something they have to “deal with”, but this is not true.
-Novasure is a form of endometrial ablation that is a minimally invasive, outpatient procedure that reduces, or eliminates menstrual bleeding.
-Novasure is an alternative to a hysterectomy, as it does not require an incision.
-For more information on Novasure, please contact your PGOMG provider.
+Endometrial ablation is a minimally invasive, outpatient procedure that reduces, or eliminates menstrual bleeding.
+It is an alternative to a hysterectomy, as it does not require an incision.
+For more information on Endometrial ablation, please contact your PGOMG provider.
 Endometrial ablation is not for women considering pregnancy.